SantiagoPuertas/Dwelling-Energy-Insights/README.md

 The output of the network provides us with a prediction of each class with a percentage (0-1), which is why every time it reduces the probability of two classes and increases what it thinks it is.
 In order to compare the test data with those of the network output I have rounded the highest value of each output array to 1.
 In this way the classes are binarized and thus the accuracy of the model is increased to 96%

-5. Visualizing the outcome of a model (explanatory)
+## Visualizing the outcome of a model

 Confusion matrix in which we can see with better quality the output values of the neural network: